elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-criteria-should-be-used-for-evaluating-responses-in-assessments.md

 url: /learn/education-studies/questions/what-criteria-should-be-used-for-evaluating-responses-in-assessments
 score: -1.0
 related_article1:
-    id: 164283
+    id: 164287
-    title: What are some examples of evidence-based questions that can be used in assessments?
+    title: >-
+        How can group discussions and individual study sessions be utilized as effective review methods?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-examples-of-evidencebased-questions-that-can-be-used-in-assessments
+    url: /learn/education-studies/questions/how-can-group-discussions-and-individual-study-sessions-be-utilized-as-effective-review-methods
 related_article2:
-    id: 164277
+    id: 164284
-    title: What are the different types of questions that can be included in a test format?
+    title: >-
+        How should test content be structured to ensure a logical flow and effective topic segmentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-different-types-of-questions-that-can-be-included-in-a-test-format
+    url: /learn/education-studies/questions/how-should-test-content-be-structured-to-ensure-a-logical-flow-and-effective-topic-segmentation
 related_article3:
     id: 164286
+    title: >-
-    title: What are the key components of creating a review schedule and allocating resources effectively?
+        What are the key components of creating a review schedule and allocating resources effectively?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-components-of-creating-a-review-schedule-and-allocating-resources-effectively
 related_article4:
-    id: 164287
+    id: 164278
-    title: How can group discussions and individual study sessions be utilized as effective review methods?
+    title: >-
+        What are the essential elements of designing evidence-based questions?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-group-discussions-and-individual-study-sessions-be-utilized-as-effective-review-methods
+    url: /learn/education-studies/questions/what-are-the-essential-elements-of-designing-evidencebased-questions
 related_article5:
     id: 164286
+    title: >-
-    title: What are the key components of creating a review schedule and allocating resources effectively?
+        What are the key components of creating a review schedule and allocating resources effectively?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-components-of-creating-a-review-schedule-and-allocating-resources-effectively
 ---